 - the information will NOT be in the same order in the text

-- some statements will NOT be used (here there are 7 paragraphs and 10 statements, so 3 will not be used).
+- some headings will NOT be used (here there are 7 paragraphs and 10 statements, so 3 will not be used).

 - On the answer sheet, you usually need to write a ROMAN NUMERAL (i, ii, iii) so take great care when you transfer your answers to the answer sheet.